janpfeifer/monitored-templates/README.md

 # Monitored Templates

-Go minimalistic library that parses HTML templates from a file tree.
+Minimalistic Go library that parses HTML templates from a file tree, and monitors for changes.

 During construction, it parses all the templates under a root directory, traversing subdirectories for files with the given patterns.